shadow1runner/LuaPilot_Taranis_Telemetry/Readme.md

 # Readme
-This Script LuaPilot should work with every Pixhawk (Pixhawk, Fixhawk, AUAV-X2, etc.) which is connected to a FrSky D-Receiver & X-Receiver.
+This Script LuaPilot should work with Arducopter (Pixhawk, Fixhawk, AUAV-X2, etc.) which is connected to a FrSky D-Receiver & X-Receiver.

-It displays the voltage, Batterylevel, Rssi in Percent, current and total comsumption, beside the altitude and in Future the distance from home below the currently used flightmode and 3D Fix informations also the Calculate Vertical Speed and the Flight efficiency.
+It displays the Voltage, Batterylevel, Rssi in %, current and total comsumption, altitude, GPS Speed and in Future the distance from home, the currently used flightmode and GPS infos like 3D Fix, DGPS... also the Calculate Vertical Speed and the Flight efficiency.

-it base on the greats and Beautiful works from SockEye, Richardoe, Schicksie, lichtl  for the Naza flightcontroller convertet to arducopter & openTx 2.1 and Modified by Jace25 FPV-Community and Improve from my (more than 4s Battery, Batteryconsum, Vspeed, Gps Speed, Hdg, efficiency Calc and Code Improvments like Backround Task and flexible Configs.
+it base on the greats and Beautiful works from SockEye, Richardoe, Schicksie, lichtl  for the Naza flightcontroller convertet to Arducopter & openTx 2.1 and Modified by Jace25 (FPV-Community) and Improve from my ilihack (more than 4s Battery, Batteryconsum, Vspeed, Gps Speed, Hdg, efficiency Calc and Code Improvments like Backround Task, flexible Configs and Error Handling.

+Lets improve togheter it and made Folks&Pull requests or if you have an issues zell it me please.

 ## Old Screenshots